Presentation buying guide

 8.0

-Best for: Best for turning notes, outlines, or rough prompt ideas into a first-pass presentation for classwork, internal meetings, client drafts, or quick proposal decks.
-It fits people who need the structure and wording to appear fast so they can spend their time refining instead of starting from zero.
+Best for: Best for turning notes, outlines, or rough prompt ideas into a first-pass presentation for classwork, internal meetings, client drafts, or quick proposal decks when the goal is to get structure and wording on screen fast.

 SlidesAI is worth opening when the hardest part of making a deck is getting from blank page to usable slide structure fast.
 Its strength is not advanced design magic, but speed: you feed it a topic or text, and it turns that into a presentation draft you can edit, translate, and export.
 But the free tier is narrow and the output still depends on your willingness to clean up the story, so this is better as a drafting tool than a finished presentation machine.